gongmichael/michaelgongcom/content/blogs/FastFilteringPart2.md

 # Fast Kalman Filtering with univariate treatment Part II---Fast C++ implementation with PyBind11

 If you haven't read the [Part I](https://michael-gong.com/blogs/fastfilteringpart1/) of the this series, please read [it now](https://michael-gong.com/blogs/fastfilteringpart1/).
-In the Part [Part I](https://michael-gong.com/blogs/fastfilteringpart1/), we see that the univariate filter can successfully extract the signal from the noisy meansurement.
-However, in pure Python/Numpy environment, looping over all time steps and all measurments is very costly.
+In the Part [Part I](https://michael-gong.com/blogs/fastfilteringpart1/), we see that the univariate filter can successfully extract the signal from the noisy measurement.
+However, in pure Python/Numpy environment, looping over all time steps and all measurements is very costly.
 The timing experiment shows that the univariate filter actually runs slower than the conventional Kalman Filter.
 In this article, I will show the implementation in C++ with Eigen and PyBind11.

 ***prerequisites of this tutorial***